lbeesleyBIOSTAT/Testing_Optimization/README.md

 shiny::runGitHub("lbeesleyBIOSTAT/Testing_Optimization")

-Note: For Windows devices, the perform the following before running the code- (1) open *Internet Option* in settings.
-Check *Use TLS 1.2*.
+For Windows devices, users may need to do the following before running the app: open *Internet Option* in settings and check *Use TLS 1.2*.